Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram

 The current version of Fig.~\ref{fig:MotionInCMD} represents a first step towards a more global description of stellar variability.
 The motions described by the variable stars in the time-dependent CaMD provide new perspectives on the data that can be exploited as variable star classification attributes to appreciably improve the classification results. \gaia data will definitively help identify misclassifications and problems in published catalogues, thanks to its astrometry and the quasi-simultaneous measurements.

-In future \gaia data releases, there will be more data points per source, making it possible to refine Fig.~\ref{fig:MotionInCMD}.
+In future \gaia data releases, there will be more data points per source, which will enable us to refine Fig.~\ref{fig:MotionInCMD}.
 In particular, periods can be determined with an accuracy inversely proportional to the total \gaia time base for periodic objects.
-That way, the motion in the CaMD can be represented more precisely by connecting points sorted in phase (rather than in time), leading to Lissajous-type configurations for pulsators.
+In this way, the motion in the CaMD can be represented more precisely by connecting points that are sorted in phase (rather than in time). this leads to Lissajous-type configurations for pulsators.
 For sufficiently bright stars, radial velocity time series will add a third and unprecedented dimension to Fig.~\ref{fig:MotionInCMD}.